comfycoding/OSU-Assignments/README.md

 # CS 271
 A collection of MASM projects for the Computer Architecture and Assembly Language class.

-# In Progress: CS 290 and CS 340
+# In Progress:
-The projects for CS 290 Web Development and CS 340 Databases will be coming soon!
+The projects for CS 290 Web Development and CS 340 Databases are being uploaded as they are completed.
+# CS 290
+This web development class teaches skills in HTML, CSS, and Javascript.
+NodeJS is used to build web backends.

+#CS 340
+Databases